3dlg-hcvc/mirror3d/README.md

 - `--stage all` : Run stage 1 ~ 4 together

 - Note :
     - Only changing the ratio of w:h (and do not change f)  will change the point cloud's shape
     - Only changing the depth image OR resizing the image but keep the w:h ratio will not change the shape of the point cloud (but the point cloud would be closer / further/ small / larger )
     - During training: If the image is resized by ratio x (w:h ratio does not change), f should also multiply ratio x
+    - the --data_main_folder need to contain "scannet" if you are annotating Scannet dataset; "m3d" for Matterport3d dataset; "nyu" for NYUv2 dataset; only .png image is supported; Apart from Matterpot3d other dataset's color image name and depth image name should be the same.

 ### Verification